-The challenge with any floor is to ensure that it stays looking as good as new for as long as possible.
-The good news is there are many things the householder can do to keep a laminate floor in good shape.
-An important factor to remember is that while laminate flooring is relatively low-maintenance and simple to keep looking good, which is what makes it a favourite for any room from your bedroom to the living room.
+The challenge with floors is keeping them looking fresh for as long as possible.
+The good news is that many things can be done to keep a laminate floor in good shape.
+Laminate flooring is relatively low-maintenance and simple to keep looking good, which is what makes it a favourite for any room from your bedroom to the living room.
 We’ve put this guide together to avoid the care mistakes that could lead you to problems down the line.

 As laminate flooring gathers dirt over time it will lose its original shine.
 Instead of leaving the floor looking dull and dirty, homeowners should spend a little time and effort to restore the shine on their laminate flooring.

-Some laminate floors are dull because they are old, and not much can be done to put the shine back on them.
 If removing the residue fails to make the laminate floor shine again, then the surface of the floor is probably worn out from age and not much can be done to restore it.
-In this case, a floor shiner can be used to recreate the original look.
-Applying a coat or two of floor polish can also be effective in reviving the shine.
+In this case, using a floor shiner or applying a coat or two of floor polish can be effective in adding in the shine.

-The best way to maintain the shine on laminate flooring is to clean it regularly.
 Ultimately, the key is to take good care of your laminate floor as regular cleaning will help maintain the shine.
 Checking out our recommended after care range will ensure you have all the tools to do this.
 It is built to last and, if treated properly, it will.